(We may earn commission from links on this page.)

-And just because we’ve been cooped up in the house for months, that doesn’t mean we’ve been compiling a holiday gift list…or checking off items on one.
+And just because you’ve been focusing on the college admissions process, that doesn’t mean we haven’t been compiling a holiday gift list…or checking off items on one.

-So, if a little help is needed, no worries!
+So, if you need a little help, no worries!

 We’ve put together a great collection of items that we have under good authority will lift every teen and college student’s spirits.

 Some are unique, some are useful, and we think all will be celebrated.

 We now invite you to have at it!

 According to some parents we know, this game was THE game of the summer.
 The tabletop version can be played in dorm rooms and dens when the weather outside is frightful.
 Simple, yet so much fun!